 182162

-The most common type is EA with a distal TEF (84%).

 TEFs with EA result from a defect in early development of the respiratory tract during the embryonic stage, usually from improper septation between the trachea and esophagus.
 Half of all TEFs are accompanied by other congenital anomalies, particularly of the heart, bones, and kidneys.